wubinzzu/GCARec/README.md

 # GCARec
 This is our Tensorflow implementation for our GCARec 2022 paper and a part of baselines:

 >Bin Wu, Xiangnan He, Le Wu, Xue Zhang, Yangdong Ye.
-Graph Augmented Co-Attention Model for Socio-Sequential Recommendation, IEEE TRANSACTIONS ON SYSTEMS, Under Review
+Graph Augmented Co-Attention Model for Socio-Sequential Recommendation, IEEE Transactions on Systems, Man and Cybernetics: Systems, Under Review

 ## Environment Requirement
 The code has been tested running under Python 3.6.5.
 The required packages are as follows: